rhine3/bioacoustics-software/README.md

 You should always judge the performance of an analysis method by its performance on *your* dataset.
 Analysis methods are often published along with metrics to describe their performance, such as accuracy, precision, and recall.
 However, different recording conditions or different distributions of sounds present in your dataset can result in starkly different performance of the same method.

-This list is also available in the form of a (work-in-progress) spreadsheet [here](https://docs.google.com/spreadsheets/d/1Ba1MY4o5Sm1f08IekJcbxAtSjkDN71Z1RZ42kzrofJ0/edit#gid=0).

 If your software meets the criteria above, please contribute to the list!
 Open an issue on this repository or contact me at `tessa.rhinehart at pitt.edu`!

+## Spreadsheet format
+The most up-to-date descriptions of software are available in the spreadsheet [here](https://docs.google.com/spreadsheets/d/1Ba1MY4o5Sm1f08IekJcbxAtSjkDN71Z1RZ42kzrofJ0/edit#gid=0).

+## List format
+For a more complete and detailed listing, see the spreadsheet above.

 **Audiomoth-specific**: user-generated tools for AudioMoths
 * [fieldtools](https://github.com/nilomr/fieldtools) (free) - plan deployments copy/format large numbers of SD cards simultaneously